 The octagonal building houses a museum, gift shop and interpretive display of historic and geologic points of interest in the Gorge.
 Additional information about the site's history can be found in our Vista House brochure.

-The landmark is open daily, weather permitting.
-It closes when winds reach 50mph or more.
+The landmark will close when winds reach 50mph or more.
 Hours and weather closures are posted at vistahouse.com, or by calling 503-344-1368.
 Check Vista House's weather station here before you go.

 Parking areas are open 6 a.m. to 9 p.m.